 One must note acid reflux can be caused because of a wide variety of underlying factors other than the Hiatal Hernia.
 If you have acid refluxes more than twice a week, you must see a doctor.
 A doctor can diagnose Gastroesophageal Reflux Disease based on a physical examination or other tests.

-Surgical and Non-Surgical Treatment
+What is Surgical and Non-Surgical Treatment?

 If someone has this type of Hernia they can have more uncomfortable acid refluxes at night as when someone lies down the acid moves easily into the esophagus.